History of Western Australia: Expansion 1829–1850

-1841: Explorer Edward John Eyre arrives in Albany walking across the Nullarbor Plain from the eastern states.
-In Wonnerup near Busselton, settler George Layman Sr of Wonnerup House was speared to death by a Wardandi elder.

-1843: Census recorded the population of Western Australia as 3,842.

-1844: A 15-year-old John Gavin was the first European legally hanged in the colony, for the murder of 18-year-old George Pollard.

-1848–1850: After 19 years of settlement, growth was very slow.
-The population of the area around Perth was still only about 1,400.
-In 1850 the population of the state as a whole had only increased to 5,886.
-This population had settled mainly around the southwestern coastline at Bunbury, Augusta and Albany.

-1849: First discovery of gold occurred in the Jimperding-Toodyay area.

 Convict era

 While Western Australia was initially a "free settlement", economic problems for settler capitalists led them to seek the transportation of British convicts.
-WA became a penal colony in 1850.
+Western Australia became a penal colony in 1850.

 The Gregory brothers led major exploration expeditions to many parts of the colony, including:

-1851: Augustus Gregory surveys the Greenough region near Geraldton and that area opens up to farming.

-1861: Francis Gregory explores the interior of the Nickol Bay region (known later as the Pilbara).

 By 1859, all the other Australian colonies had their own parliaments and colonists in Western Australia began pushing for the right to govern themselves.
 The British Colonial Office opposed this because of the slow rate of growth and the presence of convicts.
 Petitions asking for some of the positions in the Legislative Council to be filled by elected members were presented to London twice during the 1860s.

-By 1868, over 9,000 convicts had been transported to Western Australia on 43 convict ship voyages.
+By 1868, over 9,000 convicts had been transported to Western Australia on 43 convict ship voyages, outnumbering the 7300 settlers in the colony at the time.